 - Changing financial situations: Each spouse’s financial situations can change significantly over the course of an extended separation.
 If you wind up getting divorced later on, the spouse who is better off financially at the time of the divorce may have to pay a lot more spousal support than they might have been required to pay had you gotten a divorce at the time you separated.
 This is despite the fact that the receiving spouse made no contribution (financially, emotionally, or physically) to the paying spouse during the course of your separation.

 - Other drawbacks: In the event that one of you dies before you are legally divorced, there can be disputes over the decedent’s estate if other heirs are not aware that you were still legally married.

-In addition, if you are estranged from your spouse, and he or she relocates while you are separated, you may have a very difficult time finding them when you do decide that you want a divorce, perhaps in order to remarry.
+In addition, if you are estranged from your spouse after legal separation, and he or she relocates while you are separated, you may have a very difficult time finding them when you do decide that you want a divorce, perhaps in order to remarry.

 For more information on the advantages and disadvantages of remaining legally separated for an extended length of time, contact an experienced family law attorney who has knowledge of the laws governing legally separations in your state.

 You can also go through some separation agreement templates, separation papers and separate maintenance decrees for some research.